amigavision/amigavision.github.io/best.md

 ## A600GS *&* A1200NG *&* A4000NG

-[A600GS] *&* [A1200NG] are modern Amiga-branded appliances built around software emulation rather than hardware recreation.
+[A600GS] *&* [A1200NG] are Amiga-branded appliances built around software emulation rather than hardware recreation.

 All three use UAE-derived emulation running on ARM or x86 hardware, wrapped in a custom Linux environment.
 While they offer a convenient turn-key experience and a nostalgic physical presentation, they do not provide cycle-accurate OCS/ECS/AGA behavior, or deterministic raster timing.